-Learn about some of the major varieties of this diverse grain and what kinds of rice is the healthiest to consume.
+Learn about some of the major varieties of this diverse grain and what kinds of rice are the healthiest to consume.

 All rice can be classified by size: long, medium, or short grain.
 Long-grain rice has long, slender kernels; when cooked, they separate, becoming light and fluffy.
 Medium-grain rice is short, wide, moist, and clingy.
 The plump, almost round kernels of short-grain rice are soft, chewy, and sticky.

 This classic Italian rice is used in dishes like risotto.
 When cooked it has an amazing ability to absorb flavor, and it takes on a creamy consistency while the center maintains a chewy texture.

 An Indian staple, basmati is the quintessential aromatic long-grain rice, with fragrant notes of roasted nuts and popcorn.

 Black rice, traditionally from China and Thailand, is also grown in the United States.
 Its color (dark purple when cooked) comes from the intact bran layer.
 Its flavor is nutty, and its grains are firm, not sticky.

 Any variety of rice, even black and red rice, that has had its husk removed but remains unmilled, so the bran is intact, is considered brown rice.
 Brown rice is chewier, has more nutrients, and takes longer to cook than its milled counterparts.